 In the state of Ohio, when an unmarried man and woman have a child, the mother is automatically deemed to be the residential parent.
 However, the assumed father is considered the “alleged” father.
 This differs when the couple is married, as the husband is presumed to be the father of the child.
 When paternity is called into question, seeking legal advice is the first step to protecting your rights and interests.

-At the law offices of Charles A. Ziegler, we have experience helping mothers and fathers use paternity to establish the basis for a variety of parental legal rights and responsibilities, including:
+At Charles A. Ziegler, Attorney at Law, we have experience helping mothers and fathers use paternity to establish the basis for a variety of parental legal rights and responsibilities, including:

 Youngstown, Ohio, Spousal Support Attorney Helping People With Paternity Issues